Colts Catastrophe: McAfee's explanations

-On October 25, 2018 and later on October 18, 2019—the fourth anniversary of the play—punter McAfee provided a detailed explanation of the play on The Pat McAfee Show.
+On October 25, 2018, and later on October 18, 2019—the fourth anniversary of the play—punter McAfee provided a detailed explanation of the play on The Pat McAfee Show.
 According to McAfee, the play was designed to trick the Patriots into committing a penalty.
 The shift of the special teams players was intended to fool the Patriots into thinking the Colts were about to send the offense back onto the field; the hope was the Patriots would send their defense out on the field, allowing the Colts to catch them with too many men on the field.
 In this case, the resulting five-yard penalty would give the Colts enough yards for a first down.
 If that failed, the Colts would simply wait for the play clock to expire, take the five-yard delay of game penalty, and punt normally on the next play.

-McAfee claimed that the play was executed flawlessly during practice, but that Whalen was not involved in the practice drills.
+McAfee claimed that the play was executed flawlessly during practice, but Whalen was not involved in the practice drills.
 The player who had initially been assigned the role of snapper, McAfee said, was deactivated on Saturday due to illness, leaving Whalen only a day or so to learn the play.
 As a result, Whalen read in the playbook that he should snap the ball if the quarterback for the play gets under center.
 Pagano had apparently told Anderson before the play that he was to use a hard count to try to draw them offside should they fail to catch the defense with too many men on the field.
 This would also give a first down if successful and was still intended to lead to a delay of game if the Patriots did not commit either penalty.
 Whalen was unaware of this last-minute change to the play; McAfee noted that even the other players on the field were not expecting Anderson's hard count.
 Per McAfee, Whalen was not intended to snap the ball at all during the play.
 Similarly, Pagano attributed a "communications breakdown" for the play's failure.